bw4sz/Montreal_Workshop/ms/ms_interactions.md

 $$z_{i,j} \sim Bernoulii(\rho_{i,j})$$
 $$ logit(\rho_{i,j}) = \alpha_{i,j} + \beta_{i,j} * x $$

-Where the observation of a link between species i and species j at time k is a bernoulli trial with a probability $\phi_{i,j}$, which is the outcome of the detectability of an interaction ($\omega_{i,j}$) and the latent state ($z_{i,j}$).
-This latent state is the true, but unobserved, existance of a link, as predicted by our ecological mechanism of interestion (see eq IV).
+Where the observation of a link between species i and species j at time k is a Bernoulli trial with a probability $\phi_{i,j}$, which is the outcome of the detectability of an interaction ($\omega_{i,j}$) and the latent state ($z_{i,j}$).
+This latent state is the true, but unobserved, existence of a link, as predicted by our ecological mechanism of interest (see eq IV).
 The benefit of this approach is that differentiates the probability of detection from the probability of occurrence.
 In addition, because we have explicitly defined some temporal window (k), interactions with different levels of sampling effort can be directly compared.

 ### Logic-based methods
 ### Occurrence-based methods
 ### Non-parametric methods

-* Machine Learning
 * Fourth Corner
 * Randomization